feelx88/git-qui/README.md

 `flatpak install https://flatpak.feelx88.de/de.feelx88.git-qui.flatpakref`

 ### Mac OS

-A Mac OS installer version is available here: https://repo.git-qui.feelx88.de/mac/installer-mac-x86_64.dmg
+An *untested* Mac OS version is automatically built for each release and can be found under [releases](https://github.com/feelx88/git-qui/releases).

-#### Updating/Uninstalling

-The installer ships with a binary called `maintenancetool` which can be used to update or uninstall the program.

-#### Without installer

-A version without the installer is available under [releases](https://github.com/feelx88/git-qui/releases) too.

 ### Building from source